davisethan/davisethan.github.io/index.md

 ![Ethan Davis](./media/ethan_davis.jpg)

-Software Engineer with 7 years of experience designing and implementing distributed architectures, scalable cloud services, and robust ETL data pipelines.
-Currently researching probabilistic deep learning applied to electroencephalogram (EEG) signal classification, intended for neurological rehabilitation, at the University of Washington.
-Seeking PhD opportunities to further pursue research in probabilistic deep learning and open to continuing research in computational neuroscience.
+I am pursuing a PhD in scalable probabilistic machine learning systems, focusing on leveraging high performance computing to advance trustworthy AI.
+Currently, I perform research at the University of Washington in probabilistic machine learning to improve the reliability of ML systems in safety critical applications.
+I have 7 years of industry experience as a software engineer, building distributed systems, scalable cloud infrastructure, and resilient data pipelines.

 # Parallel Programming